DataBiosphere/transporter/agents/README.md

 Specialized services for executing file transfers.

 ## Responsibilities
 Agents are the workhorses within [Transporter](../README.md).
-A single agent connects to a queue resource initialized by the [Manager](../manager/README.md), and:
+A single agent connects to a trio of Kafka topics ("request", "progress", and "result"), and:
-* Consumes messages from the queue's "request" topic, using the data to:
+* Consumes messages from the "request" topic, using the data to:
    1. Perform storage-specific validation of the request
    2. Initialize the upload in the target storage system
-   3. Push an initial progress marker onto the queue's "progress" topic
+   3. Push an initial progress marker onto the "progress" topic
-* Consumes messages from the queue's "progress" topic, using the data to:
+* Consumes messages from the "progress" topic, using the data to:
    1. Transfer a chunk of data from source to target
    2. Determine if the pushed chunk was the last required chunk
-   3. Push either a new progress marker onto the queue's "progress" topic, or a success message onto the queue's "result" topic, depending on the result of transferring the chunk
+   3. Push either a new progress marker onto the "progress" topic, or a success message onto the "result" topic, depending on the result of transferring the chunk
-* Converts errors raised during the initialization and step streams into failure messages, and pushes those messages onto the queue's "result" topic
+* Converts errors raised during the initialization and step streams into failure messages, and pushes those messages onto the "result" topic

 ## Implementations
 Common agent code is captured in a [template](template/README.md).
 So far,